GeoscienceAustralia/ga-wphase/README.md

 ## Direct Installation

 First, install the matplotlib basemap toolkit following [their instructions](https://github.com/matplotlib/basemap).
+You can skip this step if you don't want to use the map plotting functionality.

 The rest of the python dependencies can be installed automatically from PyPI.

 From the same directory as this README lives in: